IntersectMBO/draft-constitution/2024-12-04/draft-constitution-converted.md

 action agreed by the DReps with a threshold of greater than 50% of the active voting stake

-### 4. GUARDRAILS AND GUIDELINES ON HARD FORK INITIATION ACTIONS
+### 4. Guardrails and Guidelines on Hard Fork Initiation Actions

 The **hard fork initiation** action requires both a new major and a new minor protocol version to be specified.